 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

 The third arrangement for implementing the agreement states (in Article 1, paragraph 2) that no vessels are to deploy or service fish-aggregating devices (FADs) and associated equipment, or to fish by purse-seining vessels on floating objects between 0001 GMT on 1 July and 2359 GMT on 30 September each year.
-This rule is partly directed at reducing bycatch associated with the use of FADs.
+This rule is partly directed at reducing bycatch related to the use of FADs.